How do I get a Festival Pass?

-Please note that farms may not have Eftpos facilities.
+Please note that farms may not have credit card facilities

 Biosecurity measures may be in place at some farms – you may be asked to step in a shallow water bath and we recommend you wear closed-in shoes.

 How do farms know I have paid?

 Do not take your wristband off, it is waterproof and will last for the whole weekend.
-So long as you are wearing this wristband, you can get into any farm venue for the one or two days of the festival weekend.
-There will be separately coloured wristbands for Saturday and Sunday.
+So long as you are wearing this wristband, you can get into any farm venue over the festival weekend.

 Farm staff will check to see if you have a wristband when you arrive at their farm.